 - While writing non-fiction, consider beginning with an introduction that embraces the reader and sets the tone for the pages ahead.
 It should reveal a bit about who you are, why you are sharing your knowledge, and what the reader will gain from you and your book.

 The average chapter is 5-7 pages, but it's not uncommon to have a chapter that is only 1-3 pages.
 Chapters should begin and end when it feels right to the writer.
 Keep in mind, longer chapters may cause reader exhaustion, and for that reason, I would suggest keeping your opening chapter under nine pages.

-If you've found this article to be helpful, consider joining my upcoming 8-Week Book Writing Intensive.
+If you've found this article to be helpful, check out my course, Write from the Heart Book Writing Intensive.